-One of the reasons of conflict arise on surrogacy is because of participation of women belongs to a poor, uneducated, or insufficient educational background.
+One of the reasons for conflict arise on surrogacy is because of participation of women belongs to a poor, uneducated, or insufficient educational background.

 A divergent opinion demonstrated that surrogacy as an opportunity for the empowerment of poor women.
 Opting commercial surrogacy gives a chance to earn a significant financial benefit to support their family and also to control male domination.

 This is one of the main reasons for disapproval.
-Whereas some people still believe in traditional conservative culture and unable to accept that child-bearing woman is not married with the biological father of the child.
+Whereas some people still believe in a traditional conservative culture and unable to accept that a child-bearing woman is not married to the biological father of the child.